Neural Collapse in Multi-label Learning with Pick-all-label Loss: Introduction

-On the theory side, consistency of surrogate methods for \MLab~has been initiated by \cite{gao2011consistency} and followed up by several works in \cite{menon2019multilabel,dembczynski2012consistent,zhang2020convex,blondel2020learning}.
-Many other concepts from classical learning theory have also been extended successfully to the \MLab~regime, e.g., Vapnik-Chervonenkis theory and sample-compression schemes \cite{samei2014sample,samei2014generalizing}, (local) Rademacher complexity \cite{xu2016local,reeve2020optimistic}, and Bayes-optimal prediction \cite{cheng2010bayes}.
-However, to the best of our knowledge, no work has previously analyzed the geometric structure arisen in multi-label deep learning.
-Our work closes this gap, providing a generalization of the neural collapse phenomenon to multi-label learning.
+To the best of our knowledge, no work has previously analyzed the geometric structure in multi-label deep learning.
+Our work closes this gap by providing a generalization of the NC phenomenon to \MLab~learning, and furthermore develops efficient prediction and training technique via our theoretical understandings.